sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 * `Region` - The region where the VM is located.
 * `Zone` - The zone where the VM is located.
 * `Tags` - The tags associated with the proxmox virtual machine.
+* `NodeClass` - The name of the NodeClass the VM is associated with.

 Original template is located here [metadata.go](/pkg/providers/instance/cloudinit/metadata.go).